 Tired of yellow/grey tinted white sheets?
 Return those expensive Egyptian cotton sheets to their former glory along with your shirts and undies by adding our concentrated Bluing Powder to your final rinse.
-Made out of Premium Baking Soda and Prussian Blue pigment you’ll have whiter than white sheets in no time!
+Made from Premium Baking Soda and Prussian Blue pigment our Bluing Powder will give you whiter than white sheets in no time!

 The way that the bluing process works is to swap yellow pigments for blue pigments and vice versa.

 When we initially make our product it is blue, over time the blue pigment grabs the yellow pigment out of the baking soda so it looks yellow.
 When the product is diluted in LOTS of water, the baking soda dissolves away and the powder goes back to being blue and then attaches to the yellow pigments in the sheets, which is the first stage of the whitening process.

 The second stage is when the sheets are left to dry in sunlight, the second part of the whitening process occurs at this stage, leaving your sheets with that nice crisp white finish.